 Type of Guardianships

-- This type of guardian is able to make medical, residential, and confidentiality decisions
+- Personal: this type of guardian is able to make medical, residential, and confidentiality decisions.

-- This type of guardian manages and makes financial decisions on behalf of property
+- Estate: this type of guardian manages and makes financial decisions on behalf of property and assets.

-- This type of guardian makes limited decisions based on official court specifications
+- Limited: this type of guardian makes limited decisions based on official court specifications.